currentxchange/Music-NFT-Standard/README.md

 Changed `year` to `released`
 Added Additional `clip` and img fields
 Changed `promo` description to suggest video + image Merged Simple version, made Simple the only option.
-To use old version, change string to string[] ans use .
-This isn't recommended as there's little benefit and it's not usable through the Atomichub UI
+To use old version, change string to string[] and use.
+This isn't recommended as there's little benefit and it's not working well through the Atomichub UI

 ## 0.1.3
 Added `artist`, `year`, and `collectionimg`